TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

   - **Bootloader binary** : It is assumed that the eventual goal of the flashing process is to boot your application from the flash device.
 For this a bootloader capable of reading an image from flash device needs to be flashed at offset 0 (generally) of the flash.
 This would be the `sbl_ospi` or `sbl_qspi`.
 Although this is no different than flashing any other file to a particular offset, we have decided to keep it a separate option for better clarity.
 Although the offset is almost always 0, we have provided an offset edit box as well if there is any change whatsoever.
 \if SOC_AM263PX || SOC_AM261X
-  - **Appimage binary** : You can select the application image to be flashed from this slot.
+  - **Application binary** : You can select the application image to be flashed from this slot.
 SDK convention is to flash at a 512 KB offset (0x81000).
 This can be changed, but keep in mind that the bootloader booting this application should be aware of this offset as well.
 It is a configurable option in the Sysconfig of the bootloader.
 \else
-  - **Appimage binary** : You can select the application image to be flashed from this slot.
+  - **Application binary** : You can select the application image to be flashed from this slot.
 SDK convention is to flash at a 512 KB offset (0x80000).
 This can be changed, but keep in mind that the bootloader booting this application should be aware of this offset as well.
 It is a configurable option in the Sysconfig of the bootloader.
 \endif
 \cond SOC_AM243X || SOC_AM64X || SOC_AM263PX || SOC_AM261X
+\if SOC_AM263PX || SOC_AM261X
+  - **Application XIP binary** : You can select the XIP component to your application from this slot.
+These files will be of the format (`*.mcelf_xip`).
+These files already contain details as to where these need to be flashed, so no need to provide any offset in this case.
+\else
-  - **Appimage XIP binary** : You can select the XIP component to your application from this slot.
+  - **Application XIP binary** : You can select the XIP component to your application from this slot.
 These files will be of the format (`*.appimage_xip`).
 These files already contain details as to where these need to be flashed, so no need to provide any offset in this case.
+\endif
 \endcond
   - **Custom data** : This slot can be used to flash any custom data file at an arbitrary offset.
 Don't forget to provide the offset